Corporate Legal

 16.14

 In the event that the Complaint was found to be frivolous, vexatious or in bad faith, this finding will be communicated along with whether corrective action has or will be taken.
-In accordance with the College’s privacy obligations, detailed personal information regarding specific disciplinary measures that may have been or will be imposed will not be shared with the parties as is set out more fully at section 17 of this Procedures Guide.
+In accordance with the College’s privacy obligations, detailed personal information regarding specific disciplinary measures that may have been or will be imposed will not be shared with the parties as is set out more fully at section 17 of these Procedures.

 16.15

-All members of the College Community are required to cooperate fully in an investigation under this Procedures Guide.
+All members of the College Community are required to cooperate fully in an investigation under these Procedures.
 This includes, but is not limited to, attending meetings with the Investigator and delivering relevant information.
 Interference with the conduct of an investigation or failure to cooperate in an investigation may itself result in disciplinary or other corrective action.

 16.16